Lebo-Madikane/system-engineering-devops/shell-permissions/README.md

 3 - A bash script that creates a new file.

 4 - A bash script to view permissions of a file.

+5 - A bash script that updates reading permissions for groups and other-users of a file.